ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 --------------------------------------

 The ``input_dir``, ``input_file``, and ``ignore_warnings`` settings have
-been replaced by the :class:`esmvalcore.io.local.LocalDataSource`, which can be configured via :ref:`data sources <config-data-sources>`.
+been replaced by :class:`esmvalcore.io.local.LocalDataSource`, which can be configured via :ref:`data sources <config-data-sources>`.

 Example 1: A config-developer.yml file specifying a directory structure for